rauda-ai/rauda-inferencer/README.md

     """Return a custom model with a key.""" return f"Hello, the key for the model has a value of {name}"
 ```

+The functions will return the specified `output_type` format.